Azimcharoliya/calculator-behavior/division.md

         And repeat press divide and type in another number for remaining numbers\
         And press equals.

-  Then the calculator screen will show division of all the numbers in right to left manner.
+  Then the calculator screen will show division performed in right to left manner.

 Scenario: Division of two decimal numbers.